jonathondilworth/UoE-MLP/interim-report.md

 *TODO: Maybe add more information relating to our newest proposed idea: Investigating how similarity between instances of data in each proposed dataset can affect the performance of a CNN.*

+*TODO: Perhaps include further elaboration on how this project relates to things that have already been done in the literature.*

 **2. Research Questions**

 Within this section two sets of research questions are presented.
 Firstly, a set of research questions that are addressed within this report is provided (§2.1).
 Secondly, a set of future research questions to be addressed within the concluding report is offered (§2.2).
 Thereafter, the aims and objectives of the proposed research questions are probed (§2.3).
 Finally, a set of hypotheses is given (§2.4).